Online Pregnancy Therapy in Winston-Salem, NC| Postpartum Depression Therapist in North Carolina

 Guilt about not feeling “grateful enough”

-Why Seek Prenatal Therapy Before Baby Arrives?
+Should I seek Prenatal Therapy Before the Baby Arrives?

 The prenatal stage is more than medical appointments and nursery planning.
 It is also a major developmental transition.
 Your brain, body, relationships, and sense of self are all adjusting.